-We in North America often call the second full moon of the winter season the Wolf Moon, Snow Moon or Hunger Moon.
-From around the world these next few evenings – January 27 and 28, 2021 – watch for a full-looking moon to light up the nighttime from dusk till dawn.
-In the Southern Hemisphere, this late January full moon will be the second of three summer full moons.
-By the way, the present season started on the December 2020 solstice and ends on the March 2021 equinox.
+If you consider that the winter season started for us in the Northern Hemisphere at the December solstice, the upcoming full moon is this season’s second full moon.
+In North America, we often call this full moon the Wolf Moon, Snow Moon or Hunger Moon.
+From around the world tonight and tomorrow – January 27 and 28, 2021 – watch for a full-looking moon to light up the nighttime from dusk until dawn.
+In the Southern Hemisphere, this late January full moon will be the second summertime full moon.

-In common usage, the moon is said to be full for a few to several days.
-To astronomers, however, the moon turns full at a well-defined instant: when the moon is directly opposite the sun (180 degrees from the sun in ecliptic longitude).
-That full moon moment comes on January 28, 2021, at 19:16 UTC.
-At North American and US time zones, that translates to January 28, at 3:16 p.m.
-Atlantic Standard Time (AST), 2:16 p.m Eastern Standard Time (EST), 1:16 p.m.
+In common usage, the moon is said to be full for a few days around the crest of the moon’s full phase.
+To astronomers, the moon turns full at a well-defined instant: when the moon is directly opposite the sun (180 degrees from the sun in ecliptic longitude).
+That full moon moment will arrive on January 28, 2021, at 19:16 UTC.
+At North American and U.S. time zones, that translates to January 28, at 3:16 p.m.
+Atlantic Standard Time (AST), 2:16 p.m.
+Eastern Standard Time (EST), 1:16 p.m.
 Central Standard Time (CST), 12:16 p.m.
 Mountain Standard Time (MST), 11:16 a.m.
 Pacific Standard Time (PST), 10:16 a.m.
 Alaska Standard Time (AKST) and 9:16 a.m.
 Hawaiian Standard Time (HST).

-Yet, in the Southern Hemisphere, the full moon follows the low path of the winter sun.
+Meanwhile, in the Southern Hemisphere – where it’s now summer – this full moon follows the low path of a winter sun.
 At midnight, the moon sits low in the northern sky, just like the noonday winter sun.
-South of the Arctic Circle, the moon remains below the horizon for 24 hours around the clock.
+South of the Antarctic Circle, the January full moon remains below the horizon for 24 hours around the clock.

-Enjoy the full-looking moon in late January 2021, as this nocturnal sun brings the northerly latitudes some good cheer to this long winter night.
+Bottom line: Enjoy the full-looking moon in late January 2021, as this nocturnal sun brings the northerly latitudes some good cheer on this long winter night.